Wildlife & Landscapes

 Overview

-Join a professional photographer and experienced safari guide on our small group 5-day photography workshop into Grand Teton and Yellowstone National Parks.
-This intensive field based photography workshop will focus on finding and safely photographing the abundant wildlife of the Greater Yellowstone Ecosystem, as well as capturing both classic and lesser known landscapes throughout the 5 days in the field.
+Join a professional photographer and experienced safari guide on our small group, immersive, 3-day photography workshop into Grand Teton National Park.
+This intensive field based photography workshop will focus on finding and safely photographing the abundant wildlife in Grand Teton National Park, part of the Greater Yellowstone Ecosystem, as well as capturing both classic and lesser known landscapes throughout our days in the field.

 Highlights